christopheremv/activity--TEMPLATE/README.md

 # near deploy --accountId alice
 ```

-3. Verify that the contract has been deployed to the intended account by matching the value of `code_hash` with the one in the JSON below
+3. Verify that the contract has been deployed to the intended account by matching the value of `code_hash` with the one in the JSON snippet below (`31ronb...`)

 ```bash
 near state <contract account>